wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

-Building a Button flow is the same as building any other flow.
+Building a button flow is the same as building any other flow.
 You have a start and an end.
-A flow always starts with a trigger action and in this module, we are focusing on Manually triggering a flow using buttons without any input.
-After the trigger you add steps.
+A flow always starts with a trigger action and in this module, we are focusing on manually triggering a flow using buttons without any input.
+After the trigger you add flow steps.
 Each step can be an action or a condition or a combination of actions and conditions.
 The flow always ends with an action.

-There are two ways to design the process for a Button Flow, one is to use an existing template with a button trigger and second is to build one from blank.
+There are two ways to design the process for a button flow, one is to use an existing template with a button trigger and second is to build one from blank.